Seemee/algoxtools/README.md

 -1,0 --------------------------- Meta data ----------------------  -1, -1
 ```
-NB The row column indices are basically unlinked nodes keeping track of entry positions and node count
+NB The row and column indices are basically unlinked nodes keeping track of entry positions and node count
 ### Specific array locations used in api's
 ```
 Level:                array[ 0, 0,-1 ]